 If you’re here, there’s a good chance you’re enrolled in one of my classes.
-I have been a high school English and history teacher for over twenty-five years.
+I have been a high school English and history teacher for over twenty-seven years.
 I am actively involved in curriculum development and implementation, and I am especially interested in using technology to engage students and bring a more varied learning experience to the classroom.
 In 2015, I was honored to receive the The Kennedy Center/Stephen Sondheim Inspirational Teacher Award.
 This tremendous honor was the result of a former student’s nomination citing the impact I had on her life.
 You can read about the award at the Kennedy Center website.

 I teach both CP and Honors English I here at Gatlinburg-Pittman.
 CP stands for college prep and is the English most appropriate for most students; after four years of the CP English curriculum, you should be ready to take on the challenges of most college reading and writing tasks.
 Honors English is intended to challenge the best and brightest English students, preparing them to become superior writers, speakers, and consumers of information.
 Honors differs from College Prep in that it is faster paced, covers vocabulary in a more in-depth manner, approaches the study of literature in an analytical mode and does not cover basic grammar skills.
 This course emphasizes critical thinking.

 I am so excited about an update to Honors English!
 This year for the first time, Honors English I class will be paired with AP Human Geography to help students better apply their analytical skills to practical applications such as interpreting non-fiction texts and studying the development of themes across differing platforms.